0x213F/jukebox-radio-legacy/CONTRIBUTING.md

+# Contributing

-# Introduction
+## Introduction

-## Abstract
+### Abstract

 When participating in the project, you may decide to contribute to the project by requesting to add content to this repository in the form of a Pull Request.
 This document outlines and details that process with the following sections:

 - Contributing